Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Results

 However, Gaussian noise alone cannot cover the diverse corruption types in real life.
-To this end, we comprehensively test DendSNNs' robustness against various noise types on CIFAR-10-C and TinyImageNet-C \cite{hendrycks2019benchmarking}.
-The networks are first trained on the clean training set and frozen after that.
-Then, their error rates are obtained on the corrupted validation set, which comprises multiple corruption types (20 for CIFAR-10-C and 15 for TinyIamgeNet-C), each with 5 levels of severity (see Figure \ref{fig:robustness}d).
-We aggregate the models' error rates across corruption types and severities using the mean corruption error (mCE) and relative mean corruption error (rmCE) metrics introduced by Hendrycks et al. \cite{hendrycks2019benchmarking} (see \nameref{sec:methods}), and report the results in Figure \ref{fig:robustness}e and Figure \ref{fig:robustness}f.
-On the CIFAR-10-C task, all DendSNNs show better robustness than the pint SNN baseline (the pink dashed line) in terms of both mCE and rmCE.
-On TinyImageNet-C, which poses a greater challenge than the previous task, networks with 4-branch DendSN and leaky ReLU branch nonlinearity yield much lower rmCEs compared to the point SNN, while the mCE is slightly higher given lower test accuracies on the clean test set.
-Reducing the number of branches leads to a decrease in mCE (due to better performance on the clean test set) and an increase in rmCE (due to worse performance on the corrupted test set).
-From these observations, we can conclude that more dendritic branches are advantageous for noise robustness in sacrifice of clean accuracy.
+To this end, we comprehensively test DendSNNs' robustness against various noise types on CIFAR-100-C \cite{hendrycks2019benchmarking}.
+The networks are first trained on the clean CIFAR-100 training set and frozen after that.
+Then, their error rates are obtained on the corrupted validation set, which comprises 19 corruption types, each with 5 levels of severity (Figure~\ref{fig:ml-robustness}(b), left).
+We aggregate the models' error rates across corruption types and severities using the relative mean corruption error (rmCE) metric \cite{hendrycks2019benchmarking} (Equation~\eqref{eq:methods-rmCE}, lower is better).
+On CIFAR-100-C, all DendSNNs yield significantly lower rmCEs than the baseline LIF-based SNN (the pink dashed line), indicating that DendSNNs are more resilient to corruptions than PointSNNs.